Correct combat breathing: how and why

 The importance of breathing in combat

-Breathing is a fundamental task during any type of struggle and it can make the difference between prevailing and losing.
-Good management of the respiration is the signature of the expert fighter.
+Breathing is a fundamental task during any type of struggle and can make the difference between prevailing and losing.
+Good management of respiration is the signature of the expert fighter.

 Note – This article has been asked by one of our Core Course practitioners on Patreon (see how to attend our home study classes here Learn Kung Fu online: a beginner-to-expert course).